marcsaegesser/scalawebsocket/README.md

 Credits
 =======
+This project was originally implemented by Piotr Buda (@pbudy).
+That project has been dormant for a couple years.

 Credit has to go to @jfarcand as I used testing part of his [WCS project](https://github.com/jfarcand/WCS) project.

 License
 =======
+    Copyright 2015 Marc Saegesser
     Copyright 2013 Piotr Buda

     Licensed under the Apache License, Version 2.0 (the "License");